YooTimmy/data_story/_posts/2021-06-07-H2O_Driverless_AI_Introductions.md

 ## Things to take note

-I have tried to use H2O DAI to build models and compare its performance of the hand built models.
+I have tried to use H2O DAI to build models and compared its performance with hand built models.
 In general, H2O DAI is able to achieve comparable, if not better performance for most use cases if configured properly.
-In fact, since H2O DAI provides various ML models, feature transformers and able to run through so many different combinations of features, models and hyper parameters, and it is able to ensemble the best performing models to further boost up the model scores.
+In fact, H2O DAI includes various ML models, feature transformers and is able to run through so many different combinations of features, models and hyper parameters, and ensemble the best performing models to further boost up the model scores.
 As a result, H2O DAI does show the advantages of getting better prediction scores, statistically, in most cases.
 Having said that, there are still some areas where you need to pay attention to when considering to use this AutoML toolkit for production.
 Just to name a few:

 **1.Be aware of things that are not automated**: